-Again, this is a situation where the media, books, websites, and gurus hype things up too much.
+Again, this is a situation where the media, books, real estate websites, and gurus hype things up too much.

 Don’t believe it.

 On your first few houses, play it safe.

 Pay off debt, especially credit card debt before you mess around with real estate.